Couple

 I still remember how quiet the bridal suite at Sofitel Singapore City Centre felt when I walked in.
 The room had that calm, held-breath feeling before everything begins.

 Jeevan and Xueting chose to keep their first look private before church.
 Both of them are shy with public mushy words, so this gave them a safe space to speak honestly first.
+They exchanged gifts, shared heartfelt words, and Xueting teared when Jeevan spoke to her.
+It was quiet, unforced, and deeply theirs.

 From there, we headed to Covenant Evangelical Free Church.
 The exhortation was shared by two pastors, one in English and one in Chinese.
 It was heartfelt but not stiff, with small jokes that made the room feel warm and very human.